The Plan is influenced by wider global, national and local priorities as highlighted below.

 We need to reduce carbon emissions in the Lake District to play our part in limiting climate change, supporting Cumbria’s ambition to become carbon neutral (known as net zero).
 But some significant climate change is already inevitable.

 The United Kingdom left the European Union on 31 January 2020, after 47 years of membership.
 This process has become commonly known as ‘Brexit’.
-It is a ‘once in a generation’ event which will have a significant and long-lasting impact on all parts of the United Kingdom.
+It was a ‘once in a generation’ event which will have a significant and long-lasting impact on all parts of the United Kingdom.

 The most immediate impact for the Lake District is the fundamental change in the structure of support to agriculture, now that we have left Europe’s Common Agricultural Policy.
 The Agricultural Transition Plan 2021-2024 sets out the changes being made to agricultural policy in England, pending the adoption of new long-term arrangements (see section on 25 year Environment Plan).

-As a result of this review we have also identified “Lake District for everyone” as a key challenge for this Plan to address.
+As a result of this review we also identified “Lake District for everyone” as a key challenge for this Plan to address.

 England’s nine National Park Authorities and the Broads Authority have come together and agreed four collective priorities that will guide the work of the family of National Parks, and in partnership with many others.